Healthy staff equals a healthy business

 The benefits of health, fitness and well-being initiatives in the workplace

-The most obvious benefit of health and fitness initiatives is that of physical health.
-By incorporating health and fitness in the workplace, participants should start to see benefits such as weight loss and an improvement in physical related health issues such as back pain.
+By incorporating health and fitness in the workplace, employees should start to see benefits such as weight loss and an improvement in physical related health issues such as back pain.
 As an added benefit this improved physical health will lead to a boost in energy levels, well-being and also mean quicker recovery from minor illness due to an improved immune system.

 Reduced staff absence and lower staff turnover